 What is the life cycle of a bed bug?

+What is the bed bug life cycle?
 Bed bugs go through 5 stages after hatching and before reaching adulthood.
-Each stage the bed bugs enter they are able to feed on us.
-Once they shed their skin they move onto the next stage.
+Each stage the bed bugs enter, they can feed on us.
+Once they shed their skin, they move on to the next stage.

 How do bed bugs mate?